olinwiol/spacegame/README.md

 > Describe the core gameplay loop.
 - What is the player doing most of the time?
+- Game is played in phases where the initial phase establishes a network of processed resources that are required to the second phase where these resources are to be ferried across space.
 - How does progression work?
 - What are the key actions/inputs?